-Per gap j:
+For each measurement gap j not used for a RSTD measurement:

 Mintra,i,j: Number of intrafrequency measurement objects which are candidates to be measured in gap j where the measurement object i is also a candidate.
 Otherwise Mintra,i,j equals 0.

-Minter,i,j : Number of NR interfrequency/interRAT, LTE interfrequency/interRAT and GSM interRAT measurement objects which are candidates to be measured in gap j where the measurement object i is also a candidate.
+Minter,i,j : Number of NR interfrequency/interRAT, LTE interfrequency/interRAT measurement objects which are candidates to be measured in gap j where the measurement object i is also a candidate.
 Otherwise Minter,i,j equals 0.

 Mtot,i,j = Mintra,i,j + Minter,i,j : Total number of intrafrequency, interfrequency and interRAT measurement objects which are candidates to be measured in gap j where the measurement object i is also a candidate.
 Otherwise Mtot,i,j equals 0.